American Sign Language-English Interpretation Admission

 Academic Preparation and Requirements

 To become an interpreter, students must develop competency in both English and ASL.
-The more adept students become in the grammar and the linguistic the more comfortable they will be at interpreting.
+The more adept students become in the grammar and the linguistic structure the more comfortable they will be at interpreting.

 To succeed in this program, students need to commit to spending significant time outside of class to record videos, meet with deaf people for feedback, and immerse themselves in ASL and Deaf culture by attending community events.